WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/00-BHIS-SOCC-lab-Config.md

 sc stop "bits"
 ECHO Switching to powershell!
 PowerShell.exe
+# Disable Antimalware Realtime Monitoring (required by the Windows CLI Lab)
+# This should generate the error "A general error occurred that is not covered by a more specific error code", and means realtime monitoring is already disabled.
+Set-MpPreference -DisableRealtimeMonitoring $true
 # Cleaning up interface
 Write-Host "Beginning modifications, killing Explorer" TASKKILL /IM explorer.exe /F